oaerobert/Time-Series-Data-Modelling-STATA/scripts/1_explanatory_data_analysis.md

 #### As you can see, the lines follow each other closely.
 #### Using your understanding of regression analysis - don't you think this is suggested by the data correlation values we coded and discovered earlier?

 ✅ Good job!
-Let's recreate something similar with a scatter graph.
+Let's recreate something similar with a scatter graph. 📈
+5. Paste the following function into your do-file:

 ``` stata
 scatter consumption income
 ```
-5. This will create a scatter graph for the variables *consumption* and *income*.
-Your graph will look like this: [View](Images_EDA/Scatter_Graph_EDA.png)
+6. This will create a scatter graph for the variables `*consumption*` and `*income*`.
+Your graph will look like **this**: [Click Here](Images_EDA/Scatter_Graph_EDA.png)

-6. As you can see, these variables are closely correlated, the scatter graph produces a regression close to 1, assumed purely from observation.
-This suggests that income (the independent variable) is closely correlated to consumption (our dependent variable).
+Presumptiously, the scatter graph produces a regression close to 1.
+This suggests that income (the independent variable) is **closely correlated** to consumption (our dependent variable).

+This is useful because:
+- It is consistent with economic theory - Keynesian Economics suggests that consumption is largely driven by disposable income.
+- It visualises the predictive power of income on variation.
+- Policymakers can utilise this relationship to predict how changes in income may affect consumer spending.
+- In more general contexts, it can allow for the exploration of further statistical analysis.

 ---